Items that originate in the United States and are found to be undeliverable in the destination country will generally be returned to the U.S. sender.

 - International Surface Air Lift (ISAL) items, including M-bags.

 Delivery Post Office facilities should collect return charges from the U.S. sender under the following circumstances:

-- If a returned letter-post item listed in 771.51 bears a collection instruction that was applied by an international service center (ISC), international exchange office, or the Mail Recovery Center, the delivery office should collect the “due amount” that is specified on the mailpiece.
+- If a returned letter-post item listed in 711.51 bears a collection instruction that was applied by an International Service Center (ISC), international exchange office, or mail recovery center, the delivery office should collect the “due amount” that is specified on the mailpiece.